globus/automation-examples/README.md

 Similarly, `exclude` filters allow you to specify files and directories that you do not want included in the list (see the example below).
 ```
-# This example tells the script to ignore all files named `file1.txt` and any directories called `godata` (and the respective sub-folders and files)
+# This example tells the script to ignore all files named "file1.txt" and any directories called "godata" (and the respective sub-folders and files).
+If the '--case-insensitive' flag were not provided then the script would not ignore the previously mentioned files and directories, since the case(s) would not match.
-$ exclude_filters = 'file1.txt godata'
+$ exclude_filters = 'File1.tXt goData'
 $ ./gen_index.py \
     --local-endoint $local_ep \
     --shared-endpoint $shared_ep \
     --exclude-filter $exclude_filters
+    --case-insensitive
 ```

 It is also possible to use both types of filters at the same time (see the example below).
 In these cases, include filters will always be applied prior to exclude filters.